adq8z9/le_accounting_nip/fan02.md

 # fan 02

-## Ledger structure
+## Accounting ledger / journal

 Represents ledger structure for which the accounting is to be done.
 And specifies meta-data of this ledger structure.
-Ledger structure events can be issued preconfigured by someone and then used / referenced by the accounting entity, or the accounting entity makes its own ledger structure event.
+Ledger events can be issued preconfigured by someone and then used / referenced by the accounting entity, or the accounting entity makes its own ledger structure events.
 When updated backwards compatibility has to be ensured by the issuer.

-## Format of ledger structure event
+## Format of accounting ledger event

 ~~~yaml
 {